London Video Conferencing ‘Travel for fun. Not for business’

-London Video Conferencing is an IT communications business and CCCA member based in Holborn, who, for the last 10 years has specialised in video conferencing as a service.
+An IT communications business and CCCA member based in Holborn, London Video Conferencing has specialised for the last 10 years in video conferencing as a service.
 They are available 24/7 as it is always 9am somewhere.
 Facilities can be booked by the hour, day or week, to use for the sole purpose to save clients time and money by not travelling.
 In doing so, they also reduce their business, and their clients, carbon footprint and contribute to reducing local traffic.

 - They aim to help businesses reduce the need to travel for meetings by at least 25%.
 To achieve this, they strive to make video conferencing truly accessible, including the convenient hiring option available by the hour, removing the worry about the true cost of video conferencing equipment ownership.

 - In addition to their office facilities, they offer video conferencing solutions to businesses who might benefit from having their own facility.